anass98h/cheap-room-climate-control-/README.md

 | Breadboard                                                     |   x1  |A board wich you can make electical circuit without soldering|<img src="imges/breadboard.jpg" width="200" height="200" />|
 | motion sensor (hc-sr501)                            |   x1  |motion sensor|<img src="imges/download%20(2).jpg" width="200" height="160" />|
 | Digital temperature and humidty sensor (DHT-11 with integrated resistance) |   x1  |Read the temprature and humidty|<img src="imges/dht11.jpg" width="200" height="200" />|
+All of parts can be found on amazon nothing exotic here so dont worry i got them all in 37sensor kit and it costed 40 doller ecept the LoPy4 and Expansion board v3.1 you can buy them dircatly from pycom.io for 50 dollars

+## Computer setup
+I'm used to VS code, but please **avoid** it.
+The plugin that's called PyMakr is fully broken at the time of publishing this tutorial.
+I wasted weeks trying to get it to work, not realizing it's broken, and after a lot of suffering, I realized that the plugin works on Atom sorry for the rant.
+I just needed to ensure that you (the person replicating this at home) didn't waste as much time as I did.
+Now what you need to do is simple you start by instaling Atom and Navigate to the Install page via Atom > Preferences > Install Search for Pymakr and select the official Pycom Pymakr Plugin you need this plugin to communicate with the pycom and upload your code If you have any problems installing it you can follow this [Guide](https://docs.pycom.io/gettingstarted/software/atom/)

+Note that you might need to install dependencies programs like Node.js Atom will notify you if you need any on the bottom right corner of the screen.

+**Device firmware update**
+if you are experiencing bugs or glitches especially with the IoT enviroment, Adafruit. consider updating your firmware by following this guide [here](https://docs.pycom.io/updatefirmware/device/).